Bulat-Gumerov/superfluid-devops-test-task/README.md

 ```terraform plan -var-file="example.tfvars"```
 ```terraform apply -var-file="example.tfvars"```

 Go to the AWS ECS console and check that the service is running.
 Then create a task definition using [AWS Console](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html).
 Save [the JSON file](https://console.aws.amazon.com/ecs/v2) to the root of the project and name it task-definition.json.
 Commit the changes and push them to GitHub.
-The GitHub Actions workflow will be triggered and the service will be updated.
+The GitHub Actions workflow will be triggered and the ECS service will be updated automatically.

 ## Other optimizations
 [Original Docker image](https://github.com/superfluid-finance/superfluid-sentinel/blob/master/Dockerfile) from the superfluid-sentinel repo could be optimized by: